These egg casserole recipes are a great way to get excited about breakfast.

 Toss corned beef, potatoes, and herbs in the bottom of a casserole dish, and use a spoon to make indentions for the egg.

 In each indentation, crack a raw egg and bake it in the oven.
-It looks like something from a magazine, and it’s so easy to put together.

 We are sorry that this post was not useful for you!